 So, you’re probably thinking you can make the simple switch to the ever popular almond milk and be done with it?
 Unfortunately when suffering from acne we need to be extra cautious about everything we put in our bodies, particularly during the first stages of healing when we want to put all our focus into reduce inflammation and bringing the body back into balance.

 When suffering from any sort of inflammatory skin disorder, whether it’s acne or eczema, keeping inflammation down is one of the key things we need to do in order to heal.
 One of the best ways to decrease inflammation is to make sure we’re getting the right balance of Omega-6:Omega-3.
-Ideally, we should be looking at a ratio of around 1:1 to 5:1, but with a lack of anti-inflammatory Omega-3 and plenty of inflammatory Omega-6 hidden in many foods, the ratio for a Western diet is more likely to be around 17:1.
-Unhealthy foods deep fried in vegetable oils (sunflower/canola/grape seed) are a big no-no when it comes to our skin as they all contain a high percentage of inflammatory Omega-6 and very little anti-inflammatory Omega-3 which can throw our omega level totally out of balance.
+Ideally, we should be looking at a ratio of between 1:1 and 5:1, but with the modern diet containing a lack of anti-inflammatory Omega-3 and way too much inflammatory Omega-6 hidden in many foods, the ratio for a Western diet is more likely to be around 17:1.
+Unhealthy foods deep fried in vegetable oils (sunflower/canola/rape seed) are a big no-no when it comes to our skin as they all contain a high percentage of inflammatory Omega-6 and very little anti-inflammatory Omega-3 which can throw our omega level totally out of balance.
 But here’s the shocker…‘healthy’ nuts and seeds can be an issue too!

 When switching over to a healthy lifestyle, our intake of nuts usually skyrockets!
 We replace our mid afternoon chocolate biscuit for a handful of nuts, ground almonds become a key ingredient in our baking and nut milks form a base for our porridge and shakes.
 These ‘healthier’ lifestyle switches are a great start, but if you’ve cut out the dairy, sugar and gluten but are still breaking out, then it’s time to really crack down on the foods that could be causing inflammation within the body.